Ogden City Arts is in search of a new Poet Laureate for the 2022-2024 cycle.

 The Poet Laureate of Ogden serves as the official ambassador of literary culture, using their position as a platform from which to promote the transformative qualities of poetry and the written word through all parts of the community.
 Ogden City Arts is hoping to raise the community consciousness to a greater appreciation of the reading and writing of poetry while supporting literary arts, ephemeral arts, and a vibrant art scene in Ogden City.

 The Poet Laureate serves a 2-year term with the option of a second term.
-They are asked asked to make appearances at public events such as Mayor’s Awards in the Arts, City Council Meetings, ribbon cutting ceremonies, etc. At these events the Poet Laureate performs a reading of their own writings, or of another author/poet that best fits the occasion.
+They are asked to make appearances at public events such as Mayor’s Awards in the Arts, City Council Meetings, ribbon-cutting ceremonies, etc. At these events, the Poet Laureate performs a reading of their own writings, or of another author/poet that best fits the occasion.

 This position requires dedication in promoting literary education in our schools and communities.
 The Poet Laureate also seeks to bring poetry to the people in Ogden who have limited access or exposure to the literary arts.

 Go to the link on the top right of this page for the application.

 Ogden City's current Poet Laureate is Abraham Smith